plausible/docs/docs/excluding-pages.md

 data-exclude="/blog4, /rule/*, /how-to-*, /*/admin, /*/priv/*, /more-paths-here"
 ```

-Any pages listed in this format, **comma-separated**, with asterisks to indicate unspecified regions of the pathname will **not** be counted in your Plausible dashboard.
+Any pages listed in this format, **comma-separated**, with asterisks to indicate unspecified regions of the pathname, will **not** be counted in your Plausible dashboard.

-All entries must begin with a `/`, and should **not** include the trailing slash as automatically placed by some browsers as we account for this automatically.
+All entries must begin with a `/`, and should **not** include the trailing slash as we account for this automatically.

 - Asterisks (`*`) expand to any stretch (of length >=0) of the page path and can be on either end or in the middle of any entry, but **cannot** be in the place of slashes.
 - Double asterisks (`**`) expand to any stretch (of length >=0) of the page path, can be on either end or in the middle of any entry, and can represent **any** characters, even slashes.